anshul22-hub/JAVA/README.md

 📘 Java Basics – Loops & Math Problems

-🚀 A beginner-friendly repository to practice Java programming using loops and mathematical operations.
+🚀 Beginner-friendly Java repository to practice loops and mathematical problem-solving.

-🔹 Overview
+📖 Overview

-This repository contains solutions to basic Java problems using loops (for, while, do-while) and mathematical operations.
-It is designed to help beginners strengthen their problem-solving skills and build a strong foundation in Java.
+This repository contains basic Java programs focused on looping constructs and mathematical logic.
+It is designed to help beginners strengthen fundamentals, improve logic-building skills, and gain confidence in Java programming.

 🧠 What You’ll Learn

 Understanding loop concepts in Java

-Writing clean and logical Java code
+Writing clean and readable Java code

-Solving mathematical problems using programming
+Solving mathematical problems programmatically

 Improving logical thinking and problem-solving skills